nuuuwan/news_lk3_data/README.md

 *2024-03-08 05:44:05* · [`dailyftlk`](https://www.ft.lk/columns/Expanding-Ed-tech-through-partnerships-and-AI-to-improve-quality-education-Insights-for-Sri-Lanka/4-759284) · `en`

-Use of technology in education has notably enhanced productivity and
+Use of technology in education has notably enhanced productivity and resilience in the educational sector

 ‘’Currently an assessment could be deployed in about 5 minutes, in class, student responses are instantaneous and so are the results (he doesn’t need to grade them separately).
 Traditional assessment usually takes 3-4 hours each’’ -- an assistant teacher at a Composite School in India who has been using Class Saathi, an Ed-tech initiative which is a Bluetooth clicker-based smart classroom solution that makes formative assessment easy and fast.